bhanug/misframe/content/2017/01/04/faster-mysql-replication-with-group-commit-and-delay.md

 date: "2017-01-04T22:51:00-05:00"
 ---

-We've been having a problem with MySQL replication at work.
+We've been having a problem with MySQL replication at [VividCortex](https://www.vividcortex.com).
 Replicas periodically tend to fall behind and we couldn't really figure out how to speed things up.
 It wasn't about resources.
 The replicas have plenty of CPU and I/O available.
 We're also using multithreaded replication (a.k.a.
 MTR) but most of the replication threads